HaojingTONG/leetcode_practice/readme.md

-# Here is a reporsitory record my leetcode practice.
+# Here is a reporsitory record basic data structure.